Advanced CloudFormation Skills

 So while we're doing that, we can also do another demonstration where we're going to tie into this SNS event that we were talking about where, rather than waiting and just effectively polling, which is what we're doing while we're refreshing, we can also tie in and get an email when the stack is finished.
 So I'm going to create this while we go and review.
 Now in advanced resources, we'll do my work email, we can create a topic and we should expect that stack events are emailed to my email.
 We could also use a Lambda function to listen to this.
 I don't need to set any of the other advanced options, but I do need to give that new IAM capability and hit create.

 So now we're waiting for me to get that email.
 We saw that we got the stack create complete.
 We went from 20:59:52 here.
-Took us a little more than a minute to finish creating the stack there.
+It took us a little more than a minute to finish creating the stack there.
 Let's go look at the output of our BASH function.
 So we saw that we had this beginning, whoops excuse me.
 So we saw that we had the beginning of the stack ping wait cycle, where every 15 seconds we were running a check, right?
 We saw that we got the create in progress status back because we had this ping looping cycle with the asynchronous requests.
 Then we saw finally after four of these pings, which we should expect because we saw we did the delta of the time between when it was created and finished.
 We see that it took us about a minute to detect via this polling method that stack finished, exited with a success, and then started running an integration test, which we also reviewed where we found the outputs.
 That is, we found the name of the table and the name of the Lambda that was generated inside of the stack.
-We invoked the Lambda using our invoke request response model where we actually put the object into the DynamoDB table.
+We invoked the Lambda using our invoke request-response model where we actually put the object into the DynamoDB table.
 Then we got the object back during a get function, checked that the properties matched, then correctly were able to delete out of the stack.
 So this would be analogous to you creating a Rails application and putting an RDS database behind it and then actually going and checking your controllers after the full stack had been finished creating.

 So let's go and look inside of the DynamoDB table and just make sure that that has been deleted.
 That is, let's make sure that our delete function worked like we expected.
 So we have our CA sample one that we just created.
 If we go look inside of items, we can see that there are actually no more items, which is exactly what we wanted.
 So our test passed and then it cleaned up after itself, which is great.